PBMocha/COMP472_A1/README.md

     map.generateGrid() = creates a Graph data structure that represents the outer edges of the map map.setCosts(role) = Sets the costs of the edges depending on the role

+## Running the program:
+open project.ipynb using jupyter.
+Follow the instructions inside the juptyer notebook.

 ## Search Evaluations
 Both use an informed A* algorithm for searching.
 Both search functions utilizes different Heuristics for determining the solution path.
 Both evaluation functions return a list of nodes ordered as a path.